jzzhang3/jzzhang3.github.io/_pages/about.md

 ---
 I am an incoming M.S. student in Robotics at Carnegie Mellon Univeristy.
 I currently work as a short-term Research Scientist with Prof. Matthew Gombolay at Georgia Tech.

-Previously, I received a B.S. in Mechanical Engineering with a minor in Computer Science at Georgia Tech.
-I was a researcher in the [Insititute for Robotics and Intelligent Machines (IRIM)](https://research.gatech.edu/robotics) at Georgia Tech where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
-My undergraduate research focused on trajectory optmization through contact and multi-agent reinforcement learning in heterogeneous teams.
+Previously, I received a B.S. in Mechanical Engineering from Georgia Tech where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
+My undergraduate research focused on trajectory optmization and multi-agent reinforcement learning.

 Research
 ======
-I am interested in intelligent robots.
-My research goal is to enable intelligent robot behavior in the real world.
+I am interested in robot intelligence and decision making.
+My research goal is to enable intelligent robot behavior in the real world so they can better integrate into our daily lives.
 Currently, I am develping model-based optimization and reinforcement learning algorithms so that robots can act more safely and robustly in uncertain envrionments.